-Connect your cell holders together to form the needed arrangement of cells for your battery pack.
+Connect your cell holders together to form the needed shape of your battery with the needed amount of cell holes.
+After that, you can put your cells in.
 While it is possible to simply hot glue the cells together, using cell holders gives your battery pack better cooling characteristics among other benefits.

 Option A: Spot Weld The Cells Together

 Now it's time to connect the cells.
 Before welding, be sure to prepare the nickel strips.